Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 - Corporate clothing

-Because embroidery stitches the logo directly into the fabric, it creates a raised, durable finish that withstands repeated washing.
+Because embroidery stitches the logo directly into the fabric, it creates a durable, professional finish that withstands repeated washing.

 When branding hi-vis garments, logo placement must not compromise EN ISO 20471 safety compliance.